SummerSlam (2019): SmackDown

 Following their SummerSlam match, Shane McMahon fined Kevin Owens US$100,000 for attacking a designated official, Elias, who was again appointed as the special guest enforcer for Owens' match against Samoa Joe where Elias cost Owens the match by making a fast three count.
 After several more weeks of feuding, Shane ultimately fired Owens.
-Owens then threatened Shane with a lawsuit for wrongful termination, which in turn resulted in Owens challenging Shane to a ladder match where if Shane won, Owens would drop the lawsuit and leave the WWE for good, but if Owens won, Shane would be gone.
+Owens then threatened Shane with a lawsuit for wrongful termination, which in turn resulted in Owens challenging Shane to a ladder match where if Shane won, Owens would drop the lawsuit and leave WWE for good, but if Owens won, Shane would be gone.
 Shane accepted and the match was scheduled for SmackDown's 20th Anniversary on October 4, where Owens won.

 Also on SmackDown, The New Day (WWE Champion Kofi Kingston and SmackDown Tag Team Champions Big E and Xavier Woods) faced Randy Orton and The Revival (Scott Dawson and Dash Wilder) in a six-man tag team match where Orton and The Revival won.
 Following the match, Orton performed an RKO on all three members of The New Day.
 On the August 19 episode of Raw, Big E and Woods defeated The Revival via disqualification after interference from Orton.
 Afterwards, Kingston came to The New Day's aid, only for Orton to attack Kingston, while The Revival and Orton injured Woods' leg.
 On August 27, a rematch between Kingston and Orton for the WWE Championship was scheduled for Clash of Champions, while Big E and Woods were also scheduled to defend the SmackDown Tag Team Championship against The Revival at the event.

 Also on SmackDown, Daniel Bryan and Rowan forced Buddy Murphy to reveal that he was lying in saying that Rowan was Roman Reigns' attacker.
 Later on the show, Bryan and Rowan revealed that they conducted their own investigation to find out who attacked Reigns.
 The following week, they claimed that the attacker was a man who merely resembled Rowan.
 On the August 27 episode, however, Reigns found additional footage that Rowan was seen tipping over the equipment.
 This caused Bryan and Rowan to split due to Rowan lying, and a no disqualification match between Reigns and Rowan was scheduled for Clash of Champions.

 Charlotte Flair followed up with her win over Trish Stratus at SummerSlam with a win over Ember Moon on the following episode of SmackDown.
 The following week, Flair issued a challenge to Bayley for the SmackDown Women's Championship at Clash of Champions, which Bayley accepted.